ELASHMAWYDEV/EmailExtractorWithPython/README.md

 # EmailExtractorWithPython
-A simple script to extract emails from any text file :)
+A simple script to extract emails from any text file, Run the script and enjoy :)